Images

 Driving experience

 This MK4 Master's 'Multi-Energy' platform has been engineered for three completely different kinds of drivetrain.
 One of these - a hydrogen engine and fuel cell set-up - is for the future.
-For now is the previous model's usual diesel Blue dCi unit (available with 105, 130 or 170hp).
-And a much improved E-Tech electric powertrain with a much bigger 87kWh battery that provides for a vastly improved range figure of 255 miles.
-The EV variant has much improved pulling power too, thanks to a new 105kW motor delivering 300Nm of torque.
+For now is the previous model's usual diesel Blue dCi unit, available with 130 or 150hp, the latter with an auto transmission option.
+At the top of the range is an auto-only Blue dCI 170 variant.
+The alternative is a much improved E-Tech electric powertrain with a much bigger 87kWh battery that provides for a vastly improved range figure of up to 285 miles.
+The EV variant has much improved pulling power too, thanks to a new 140hp motor delivering 300Nm of torque.

 Renault's also worked hard on a novel new power-assisted dynamic braking control system that keeps braking effectiveness and pedal feel the same, regardless of how much weight the van is carrying.
 It also triggers the automatic emergency braking system sooner (response time has been halved) and enhances regeneration, extending the range of the electric versions.